Frequently Asked Questions

 We have hosted over 20 workshops all over the country and would love to do so again.
 Our next workshop is scheduled to be held in Washington, D.C., however we invite you to contact us if you are interested in organizing a workshop or other event in your area.

 Question: I’ve thought about running for office, but I have little to no political experience.
 Will your workshops be appropriate for me?

 Answer: Absolutely.
-Veterans Campaign’s workshops are designed to train participants regardless of experience.
+Veterans Campaign’s introductory workshops are designed to train participants regardless of past experience.
 Instructors will cover general topics that apply to all levels of campaigning, from the local school board to federal office.